This is the subset of Pascal that we have learned so far in Programming I. I'll add more language elements gradually as we learn them in this class.

 // Return the first and last character of a string function firstAndList(s: string; out first: char; out last: char); begin first := s[1]; last := s[length(s)]; end;

-parameters are available only if you enable Delphi
+out parameters are available only if you enable Delphi

 mode.

-A function cannot modify a parameter that is preceded with const
+A function cannot modify a parameter that is preceded with const.

 This means that Pascal does not need to make a local copy of the